jovotech/jovo-framework/README.md

 });
 ```

 Jovo is the first open source framework that lets you build voice apps for both Amazon Alexa and Google Assistant with only one code base.
 Besides cross-platform development, Jovo also offers a variety of integrations and easy prototyping capabilities.

-[Check out our features below.](#features)
+The main features of the Jovo ecosystem are:
+* Maintain only one code base for both Amazon Alexa and Google Assistant using the [**Jovo Framework**](https://github.com/jovotech/jovo-framework-nodejs#features)
+* Maintain only one language model using the [**Jovo Language Model**](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-configuration#models---language-model)
+* Develop voice applications locally using the [**Jovo Webhook**](https://github.com/jovotech/jovo-framework-nodejs/blob/master/docs/03_app-configuration/02_server/webhook.md#jovo-webhook)
+* Create and maintan different development environments using the [**Jovo CLI's Staging capabilities**](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/07_advanced#staging)

 > 🚀 Join our newsletter for free courses on voice app development: www.jovo.tech/newsletter